See also Situational Modifiers

 - An action you may take in addition to your normal action.
 Many skills can be activated as minor actions.

-Drinking a potion
+Drink a potion

-Picking up an item
+Pick up an item (out of melee combat)

-Concentrating on a spell
+Concentrate on a spell

 - Difficult Ground